A Stochastic Method for Solving Time-Fractional Differential Equations

 \subsection{Distributed-Memory Performance}

 The distributed-memory tests were carried out at the Karolina Supercomputer located in IT4Innovations National Supercomputing Centre.
 Each computational node in the cluster contains two AMD 7H12 64C~@2.6GHz CPUs and 256GB of RAM, running CentOS 7.
-For all tests, two MPI processes were launched on each node (one per processor) with as many threads as the number of physical cores (64).
+There are two processes per node (one for each processor), each one with 64 threads.
 Since there is no freely available code capable of computing the action of a Mittag-Leffler function over a vector that is suitable for distributed-memory systems, this section only contains the results for the Monte Carlo method (\texttt{mc\_sparse}).
 The C++ code was compiled with GCC 12.1.0 and OpenMPI 4.1.4 with the {\tt -O3} and {\tt -march=native} flags.

 Figures~\ref{fig:poisson_mpi} and~\ref{fig:fem_mpi} show the weak scaling of \texttt{mc\_sparse} between 1 and 128 nodes ($16,384$ cores), considering a single computational node as the baseline.
 While the scaling of the domain size is typically used to increase the workload, for the specific FEM problem in (\ref{eq:fem}), as it was shown in the previous section, this does not affect the computational time, and therefore does not provide any useful insight about the scalability of the algorithm.
-Instead, we increased the workload by scaling the number of random paths according with the number of nodes used.
+Instead, we increased the workload by scaling the number of random paths according to the number of nodes used.
 In doing so the statistical error reduces, improving the accuracy of the computed solution.

 Since all random paths in the Monte Carlo method are independent, the task of generating them can be done in parallel and the parallel code only needs to communicate at the end of the simulation to combine the results.
 This is the reason that the \texttt{mc\_sparse} shows perfect scalability in both examples.